lonny/QuickCapture/README.md

 ## Remote Operation

 Start Unified Remote on your remote device.
 Click the "+" button to add remotes.
-You should find the QuickCapture remote in the "Media" category.
+You should find the QuickCapture remote in the Media category.

 Tap QuickCapture to start it.